Czech police find 12 weapons at Palestinian mission: report

 A police spokeswoman was not available to comment.

-On Thursday, a Palestinian official, speaking on condition of anonymity, said the mission’s staff had submitted the arms to the Czech authorities.
+A Palestinian official, speaking on condition of anonymity, told Reuters on Thursday that the mission’s staff had submitted the arms to the Czech authorities.
 He said the weapons had been retrieved from an old sack and had been untouched since Cold War times.

-The deputy Palestinian foreign minister, Tayseer Jaradat, in Prague with a team to help the investigation, told Reuters by telephone he had confirmed to the Czech authorities that the weapons were from a previous era and were being stored.

-“We have stressed our commitment to the laws of diplomacy,” he said.

 Czech police were not investigating the safe explosion as an attack, although the ambassador’s daughter has alleged he was “deliberately killed”.